Three Christmas Song Hits

 Bing Crosby: The Voice of Christmas (2 CDs)

-Even though he was the most popular singer of the first half of the 20th century, most people today remember him for this Christmas song.
+Even though he was the most popular singer of the first half of the 20th century and had many song hits, many people today remember him mainly for this Christmas song.

-This song was originally just one of the songs in the delightful and highly enjoyable movie, HOLIDAY INN (1942), starring Bing Crosby and Fred Astaire.
+This song was originally just one of the songs in the delightfully entertaining film musical, HOLIDAY INN (1942), starring Bing Crosby and Fred Astaire, both of them in their prime as Hollywood stars.
 Irving Berlin wrote all the songs for the movie, one for each holiday of the year -- an amazing achievement since they are ALL wonderful songs.
-Yet none of them had the lasting appeal of Berlin's Christmas classic.
+Yet none of them had as much popularity as Irving Berlin's Christmas classic.
+It was introduced in this film by Bing Crosby singing to Marjorie Reynolds as shown in this scene:

-Bing Crosby first recorded "White Christmas" with the Ken Darby Singers and John Scott Trotter's Orchestra on Decca Records.
+Bing Crosby first recorded "White Christmas" with the Ken Darby Singers with John Scott Trotter's Orchestra on Decca Records.

-Five years later in 1947, "White Christmas" and seven other songs were released on an album of 78 RPM records.
-The songs were transferred to one 10-inch disc in 1954, selling a million copies by 1956.
+Five years later in March of 1947, "White Christmas" and seven other songs were released on an album of 78 RPM records.
+These songs were transferred to a 10-inch disc in 1954, selling a million copies by 1956.

-You can also get the original Bing Crosby version on this compilation CD:
+You can also get the Bing Crosby version on this compilation CD:

 Billboard Greatest Christmas Hits: 1935-1954